 - Keeps your breath fresh and your smile bright

 What does a dental hygienist do during these visits?
-They clean, check, advise, and keep you on track with your dental health.
+They clean, assess, advise, and keep you on track with your oral health.

 What Are the Benefits of Visiting a Hygienist?

-Going to a dental hygienist isn’t just about a clean feeling it’s about keeping your whole mouth healthy.
+Going to a dental hygienist isn’t solely about a clean sensation; it’s about maintaining your whole mouth healthy.

 Top Benefits: